inivekin/abosa/abosa.typ

 #code(numbers: true, firstnumber: 2880)[```none
 Suspended, seemingly noticed,
 the tempest flash boils away,
-as if frae quick drawn breath focused on strong connection o relay, conveying twitch in knuckles locked an any defect in the way my rate o speech, when owerclocked, can melt in thermal runaway.
+as if from quick-drawn breath focused on strong connection of relay, conveying twitch in knuckles locked and any defect in the way my rate of speech, when overclocked, can melt in thermal runaway.
-Wi thoughts assumed already heard, in phrase o sorts already used an purpose clumsily transferred,
+With thoughts assumed already heard, in phrase of sorts already used and purpose clumsily transferred,
-I blabber insane an bemused.
+I blabber insane and bemused.
-It's a chaos in transcription, filled an teeming dictionary isnae listing the description o refined words necessary.
+It's a chaos in transcription, filled and teeming dictionary is not listing the description of refined words necessary.
-This is when degrade o diction tends tae trigger disengages, wordlessness o dropped cognition as if winds hae turned my pages.
+This is when degrade of diction tends to trigger disengages, wordlessness of dropped cognition as if winds have turned my pages.
-Uncached, paging, wordless, suffused in nuances tae point absurd, may hesitancy be recused wi ways tae speak wi erry word?
+Uncached, paging, wordless, suffused in nuances to point absurd, may hesitancy be recused with ways to speak with ev'ry word?
 Some think it universal aim,
-fae least resistance interchange - that's symptom o the likely game, where energies just disarrange.
+for least resistance interchange - that's symptom of the likely game, where energies just disarrange.
 By gravitating guiding tide
-I'd tangent slides frae glide preserved an cumulate unclarified, corrections will take what's reserved.
+My tangent slides from glide preserved to cumulate unclarified, corrections will take what's reserved.
 ```]

 #colbreak()
 #code(numbers: true, firstnumber: 2912)[```none
-That's nae intended as despair,
+That's not intended as despair,
-the journey managed tae impel
+the journey managed to impel
-me tae want those, fae which, tae care
+me to want those, for which, to care
-an be taken care of as well.
+and be taken care of as well.
 Weak particles, they arc widely,
-nae motivated nor as smart,
+not motivated nor as smart,
-if we're tae go where most likely,
+if we're to go where most likely,
-I'd nae imagine life apart.
+I'd not imagine us apart.
-I've naewhere else, this is me done,
+I've nowhere else, this is me done,
-I live an die at your behest,
+I live and die at your behest,
-though I'd nae guessed at end o run
+though I'd not guessed at end of run
-you share the wants that I'd suppressed,
+you'd share the wants that I'd suppressed,
 that I take place in your headspace
-an rest wi friends that are nae more,
+and rest with friends that are no more,
-wi rising Aegis tae embrace
+with rising Aegis to embrace
 in crystal reaches I'd forbore.
 The long awaited impact hits,
-wi sympathetical deform
+with sympathetical deform
-tae merge what intercept admits
+to merge what intercept admits
-behaviour I didnae inform.
+behaviour I did not inform.
 Examples (set by me) were fits
-an bouts agin what I can't beat,
+and bouts against what I can't beat,
-nau, though you break me intae bits,
+now, though you break me into bits,
-am feeling more an more complete.
+I'm feeling more and more complete.
 Does space still stretch or stretch anew,
-still trending tae dissolution?
+still trending to dissolution?
-Ifnae I'll have a start ensue
+If not, I'll have a start ensue
-at ending o this transmission.
+at ending of this transmission.
-On decommission I'll hae you steer,
+On decommission I'll have you steer,
-fae you tae move aways frae me,
+for you to move away from me,
-I was always tae be here
+I was always to be here
-an here I am always tae be.
+and here I am always to be.
 ```]

 #set page(columns: 1)